 Stats show live shopping is booming worldwide

 In 2020, people around the world adapted their day-to-day habits in response to the pandemic.
 Shopping was no exception.
 In the face of global store closures, many turned to online channels for a retail therapy fix.
-So, it should come as no surprise that livestream shopping has seen a dramatic boom over the last couple of years.
+So, it should come as no surprise that livestream shopping has seen a dramatic boom over the past few years.

-Statista reports that from pre-pandemic times to now, livestream purchasing increased by an average of 76 percentage points, worldwide.
-Of the regions included in the study, Europe saw the highest growth during this period, with livestream shoppers growing by 86 percentage points, followed by The Middle East (76 percentage points) and North America (68 percentage points).
+For example, one study found that livestream purchasing increased by an average of 76% worldwide from pre-pandemic times to 2021.
+Of the regions included in the study, Europe saw the highest growth during this period, with livestream shoppers growing by 86%, followed by The Middle East (76%) and North America (68%).

 What countries and regions are seeing the largest demand for livestream shopping?